maximromanov/HW070172/README.md

 # HW070172

-My homework for the course
+My homework for the course.

+I will be submitting my homework on time into this repository.